emnaayedi/Smart-School-Library/README.md

 # Smart School Library

-A web-based solution to manage school librarians' operations and a mobile application for students that enables them to follow school library's updates
+A web-based solution to manage school librarians' operations and a mobile application for students that enables them to follow school library updates

 ## Librarian Web Application
 **Login Page**</br>